• broken image

 • Geneva Häber & Helena Häber - for their feedback & guidance and for reviewing, commenting on and proofreading all parts of the English version of the diary.

-• Kellen Vu - for designing the book front cover.
+• Kellen Vu - for designing the initial book front cover.

 • Book Order via Amazon